DenVas123/FAH/README.md

 3) Copy firmware .bin file into FAH directory
 4) run sudo ./start.sh <firmware.bin>    eg. start.sh Archer.bin
 5) This should start a qemu machine with a similar kernel and image.
 Login with credentials: "root" "root".Open another terminal
-6) cd FAH; ./transfer.sh in the new terminal
+6) cd FAH; ./transfer.sh in the new terminal. type in yes, and then root as the password
 7) In the QEMU emulation, ./chroot.sh
 8) Done, enjoy testing firmware binaries